 While some energy-saving strategies require initial investment, various programs can help offset costs:

-- Federal tax credits for energy efficiency improvements
+- Federal tax credits for energy efficiency projects.

 Wrapping Up